 Substitution and Return of Credit Support

-User shall, within the five (5) Business Day as of the day of collection of bank guarantee by Transporter for yearly and quarterly Capacity Products, provide the Transporter with new Credit Support which meets conditions from the Article 5.1.1 of this Network Code.
+User shall, within the five (5) Business Day as of the day of collection of bank guarantee by Transporter for yearly and quarterly Standard Capacity Products, provide the Transporter with new Credit Support which meets conditions from the Article 5.1.1 of this Network Code.

 User shall, within five (5) Business Days as of the withdrawal of funds from the separate escrow account, either in case of collection by Transporter or from any other reason (save for the case from the Article 5.4.4 of this Network Code), provide the Transporter new Credit Support which meets conditions from the Article 5.1.1 of this Network Code.
+The User has the same obligation also in case of collection by the Transporter of the funds deposited on the Transporter’s account from the Article 5.1.1.3 of this Network Code.

-User, within five (5) Business Days as of the day when becomes aware that National Bank of Serbia, i.e. central bank competent for foreign bank, has issued to the bank from the Article 5.1.1 of this Network Code measures which may lead to the revocation of license or has revoked the license, or within five (5) Business Days when the User becomes aware that credit rating of foreign bank or international financial institution is changed and does not meet criteria from the Article 5.1.1.1 of this Network Code, shall provide the Transporter with new Credit Support which meets conditions from the Article 5.1.1 of this Network Code.
+User, within five (5) Business Days as of the day when becomes aware that National Bank of Serbia, i.e. central bank competent for foreign bank, has issued to the bank from the Article 5.1.1.1 of this Network Code measures which may lead to the revocation of license or has revoked the license, or within five (5) Business Days when the User becomes aware that credit rating of foreign bank or international financial institution is changed and does not meet criteria from the Article 5.1.1.1 of this Network Code, shall provide the Transporter with new Credit Support which meets conditions from the Article 5.1.1 of this Network Code.
 In case that Transporter becomes aware of any of these circumstances before the User, deadline of five (5) Business Days shall start from the day od deliverance of invitation to User by Transporter to provide new Credit Support.

-User is entitled to request from Transporter the withdrawal from the separate escrow account of the amount that does not serve as securing for the payment of obligations from the Article 5.1.4 of this Network Code, with simultaneous decrease of the Credit Limit for the withdrawn amount.
+User is entitled to request from Transporter the withdrawal from the separate escrow account, i.e., from the Transporter’s account on which the User’s funds are deposited, of the amount that does not serve as securing for the payment of obligations from the Article 5.1.4 of this Network Code, with simultaneous decrease of the Credit Limit for the withdrawn amount.
 Transporter is obliged to give its consent for the withdrawal of said amount within three (3) Business Days as of the receipt of request.

 User is entitled to request from the Transporter to return bank guarantee provided that such bank guarantee does not serve to Transporter as security for payment of obligations from the Article 5.1.4 of this Network Code, with simultaneous decrease of the Credit Limit for the amount of returned bank guarantee.
 Transporter is obliged to return bank guarantee within three (3) Business Days as of receipt of request.